-Leave a legacy with Children Change Colombia
+GUIDE TO Leaving a legacy with Children Change Colombia

-COLOMBIA

 Simple steps and guidance to help you make a difference

-Table of Contents

-- Our work and what we do

-- Getting started on leaving your legacy, including steps

-- Frequently asked questions

-- CCC real life stories

-- CCC timeline of the past 30 years as an NGO

-- Useful links and contact details
+TABLE OF CONTENTS

 Our work

+Getting started on leaving your Page 4-5

+legacy

+FAQs

+CCC real life stories

+CCC timeline of the past 30

+years as an NGO

+Useful links and contact details

+'''

+Page 6-7

+Pages 8-12

+'''

+Page 16

+Page 3

+Pages 13-15

+OUR WORK

-Over the last 30 years, CCC has helped more than 65,000 children to overcome the traumas of poverty, armed conflict, displacement and lack of education through over 50 projects.
+Over the last 30 years, CCC has helped children to overcome the traumas of poverty, armed conflict, displacement and lack of education.

-Our three main focus points are recruitment into armed groups, sexual and gender based violence, and exclusion from education, as we believe these are the most neglected and important issues for children in Colombia.
+Our three main focus points are recruitment into armed groups, sexual and gender based violence, and exclusion from education.

-More recently, we have also been working on three crosscutting issues of raising awareness for the environment, children and young people on the move, and the pandemic.

-By leaving a donation in your will, you will be giving the opportunity of a lifetime to even more children to have a brighter future.

-Together with Acadesan, CCC is currently helping improve Afro-Colombian children's access to 'ethno education' and protect them from illegal mining in the Chocó & Valle de Cauca region.
+More recently, we have also been working on cross-cutting issues such as raising awareness for the environment, children and young people on the move, and life after the pandemic.
+Together with Acadesan, CCC is helping improve Afro-Colombian children's access to 'ethno education' and protect them from illegal mining in the Chocó & Valle de Cauca region.

+helped over 72,000 children through 65 projects

+3

+GETTING STARTED

-Leaving a charitable legacy in your will is much simpler than you might think.
-However, there are some important steps that need to be completed in order to fulfil your wishes.
+Leaving a charitable legacy in your will is much simpler than you might think!

+Here are the important steps to complete...